St. George Terminal: History

 On June 25, 1946, a large fire destroyed both the wooden ferry and rail terminals, killing three people.
 Full service was restored in July of that year.
 A new facility was built by the city, opening on June 8, 1951, which led the tunneling shaft to be filled in.
 The new facility cost $21 million.
 The former freight yard was replaced by a New York City Department of Transportation municipal parking lot when the new terminal opened; the parking lot has since been replaced by Richmond County Bank Ballpark.

 The station served as the northern (eastern) terminus for the Staten Island Railway North Shore Branch to Arlington and Port Ivory until its closure in 1953.
 The line used tracks 11 and 12 on the north end of the terminal, which are currently unused.

 Plans for a renovation of the ferry terminal were announced in March 1997, and it received renovations in the 2000s as part of a $300 million renovation of several ferry terminals in the area, including the St. George and Whitehall Terminals.
 St. George's direct rail-boat connection is one of a few remaining in the United States.

 The MTA announced in late 2022 that it would open customer service centers at 15 stations; the centers would provide services such as travel information and OMNY farecards.
 The first six customer service centers, including one at St. George Terminal, were to open in early 2023.
 St. George Terminal's customer service center opened at the beginning of March 2023.
+In 2025, the U.S. federal government provided a $5.75 million grant for the replacement of bus ramps and chillers at St. George Terminal, with assistance from U.S. Representative Nicole Malliotakis.